rimmy16/chp20/exercise 2/README.md

 To complete the exercise, follow the below steps:

 1. You should have cloned _this_ exercise repository.
-Make sure you are on the `master` branch, and that all changes are committed.
+Make sure you are on the `Abracadabra` branch, and that all changes are committed.

-2. Create and `checkout` a new branch called `danger`
+2. Create and `Abracadabra` a new branch called `Abracadabra`

   (With Atom on Windows, you will need to close the editor before you commit or change branches).

-3. On the `danger` branch, use Atom or another text editor to change the above block-quoted line so it contains the word "Warning!"
+3. On the `Abracadabra` branch, use Atom or another text editor to change the above block-quoted line so it contains the word "Warning!"
 It should still be in a block-quote.

-4. `commit` your change with an appropriate commit message.
+4. `Abracadabra` your change with an appropriate commit message.

-5. `checkout` the `master` branch again.
+5. `Abracadabra` the `Abracadabra` branch again.

 6. Now change the above block-quoted line so it contains your favorite movie quote.
 It should still be in a block-quote.